The sconce or

 The final

-assembled sconce unit is shown in the photograph on the right.
-The
+fully assembled sconce unit is shown in the photograph on the right.

-epoxy not only holds the wires in place and insulates the wires, but
+epoxy not only holds the wires in place and insulates them, but

 also bonds the plastic base to the old base of the sconce.